-CO1 Understand and analyze using the principles of mechanics to solve problems in statics.
-CO2 Articulate virtual work and investigate the nature of forces in the members of simple trusses.
-CO3 Explain area and mass moments of inertia and their application in structural design.
+CO1 Apply the principles of mechanics to solve problems in statics.
+CO2 Compute virtual work, area & mass moment of inertia, and explain stress-strain behaviour.
+CO3 Use appropriate coordinate systems to explain and analyze motion of particles.
 CO4 Describe the mechanics of deformable bodies and mechanical properties of materials.

-Engineering Knowledge: Apply knowledge of mathematics, natural science, computing, PO1 engineering fundamentals and an engineering specialization to develop to the solution of complex engineering problems (WK1 to WK4).
+PO1 Engineering Knowledge : Apply knowledge of mathematics, natural science, computing, engineering fundamentals and an engineering specialization to develop to the solution of complex engineering problems (WK1 to WK4).
 PO2 Problem Analysis: Identify, formulate, review research literature and analyze complex engineering problems reaching substantiated conclusions with consideration for sustainable development (WK1 to WK4).
 PO3 Design/Development of Solutions : Design creative solutions for complex engineering problems and design/develop systems/components/processes to meet identified needs with consideration for the public health and safety, whole-life cost, net zero carbon, culture, society and environment as required (WK5).
 PO4 Conduct Investigations of Complex Problems : Conduct investigations of complex engineering problems using research-based knowledge including design of experiments, modelling, analysis & interpretation of data to provide valid conclusions (WK8).
 PO5 Engineering Tool Usage : Create, select and apply appropriate techniques, resources and modern engineering & IT tools, including prediction and modelling recognizing their limitations to solve complex engineering problems (WK2 and WK6).
 PO6 The Engineer and The World : Analyze and evaluate societal and environmental aspects while solving complex engineering problems for its impact on sustainability with reference to economy, health, safety, legal framework, culture and environment (WK1, WK5, and WK7).
+PO7 Ethics : Apply ethical principles and commit to professional ethics, human values, diversity and inclusion; adhere to national & international laws.
+(WK9) PO8 Individual & Collaborative Team Work : Function effectively as an individual, and as a member or leader in diverse/multi-disciplinary teams.
+PO9 Communication : Communicate effectively and inclusively within the engineering community and society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations considering cultural, language, and learning differences.
+PO10 Project Management and Finance: Apply knowledge and understanding of engineering management principles and economic decision-making and apply these to one's own work, as a member and leader in a team, and to manage projects and in multidisciplinary environments.
 PO11 Life-Long Learning : Recognize the need for, and have the preparation and ability for: (i) independent and life-long learning, (ii) adaptability to new and emerging technologies, and (iii) critical thinking in the broadest context of technological change.
 (WK8)

-PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PSO1 PSO2 PSO3
+PO1 PO2 PO3 PO4 PO5 P06 PO7 PO8 PO9 PO10 PO11 PSO1 PSO2 PSO3

-CO1 2 3 1 2 3 2 2 2 2 2
+CO1 3 3 2 2 1 2 3 2

-CO2 3 2 1 2 3 1 2 2 2 2
+CO2 3 3 3 3 2 2 3 2

-CO3 2 2 1 2 3 2 2 1 2 1
+CO3 2 2 2 2 3 1 1 1 2 3 2 3 3

-CO4 2 2 1 2 3 2 2 1 2 1
+CO4 1 2 2 1 2 1 1 1 3 3 2 2 2 1

-Category Code Engineering Thermodynamics L-T-P Credits Marks UCR ME1002 2-0-0 2 100 ObjectivesThe objective of this course is to introduce laws of thermodynamics with on various equilibrium processes and their applications in practical dor power plants, refrigerators and internal combustion engines. - Pre-Requisi tes Knowledge of physics & mathematics and basic analyt ical skills s is require d.
-Teaching Scheme Regular classroom lectures with use of ICT as and when required, se ions are planned to be interactive with focus on problem solving activities.
+Category Code Engineering Thermodynamics L-T-P Credits Marks UCR ME1002 2-0-0 2 10 ObjectivesThe objective of this course is to introduce laws of thermody on various equilibrium processes and their applications in p power plants, refrigerators and internal combustion engine - Pre-Requisi tes Knowledge of physics & mathematics and basic analytical skills is required.
+Teaching So cheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.